MeryemCiftciAly/my_sql_journey/sql_practice/mini_projects/bookstore/README.md

 - Orders are tracked in a messy spreadsheet
 - Calculating revenue by hand takes too long

-To solve this, we imagine Jason moving his records into a structured **SQL database**.
+To solve this, I imagine Jason moving his records into a structured **SQL database**.

 ### The Workflow

-In this exercise, we walk through that process step by step:
+In this exercise, I walk through that process step by step:

 1. **Create a bookstore table** that captures his full inventory.
 2. **Insert customer orders** from his old spreadsheet.